 Here are a list of questions that you should ask a potential financial planner.
 These questions come from the Certified Financial Planner Board of Standards and you can learn more at their website www.letsmakeaplan.org:

-Brandon, the principal of Ridgeview Financial Planning, has over ten years of experience working with clients within the brokerage industry.
-He has managed investment portfolios and constructed financial plans for clients.
+Brandon, the principal of Ridgeview Financial Planning, has over ten years experience working with clients in the brokerage industry.
+He has managed investment portfolios and built financial plans for clients.
 Financial planning and investment management are Brandon's passions and he specializes in bringing this expertise and passion to clients.
 As part of his CFP® credential, Brandon participates in mandatory continuing education to stay current.

 Financial planning is a critical component to Ridgeview Financial Planning's service offering.
-And I mean real financial planning, not just a sales pitch to sell you a product.
+And I mean real financial planning, not just a sales pitch.
 I follow the CFP Board's financial planning process and am licensed to talk about all aspects of your financial plan, including life, health, disability and long-term care insurance.
 My primary goal with financial planning is to organize your financial goals and to help get you where you want to go, wether that's a sustainable retirement, debt-free by "X" age, get the kids through college, whatever you need.

 Typical clients are saving for their future, nearing retirement, or are actively living in retirement.
 They want an ongoing relationship with a financial planner and typically prefer this person or firm to handle planning and investment management.
 These clients pay an ongoing management fee because their service needs are ongoing.

-Some clients want to manage their own investments but leverage my guidance on a regular basis.
-These clients pay an hourly fee and receive advice and recommendations on financial planning and investment management topics (social security benefit analysis and portfolio rebalancing, for example).
+Some clients want to manage their own investments but leverage my guidance on an as-needed basis.
+These clients pay an hourly fee and receive advice and recommendations on a variety of financial planning and investment management topics.

 Ridgeview Financial Planning does not have a minimum asset level for new clients.
-A typical client has approximately $1mil in investible assets but I work with "smaller" clients all the time.
 One of my goals is to remain flexible and help as many people as possible.
-We can talk more about this and I can give you a recommendation during our Get Acquainted meeting.
+We can talk more about this during our Get Acquainted meeting.

 For clients who need ongoing planning and portfolio management support, the fee structure works as follows: